Fees & Discounts

-Mainewoods Teachers for 2017
+Mainewoods Teachers & Musicians for 2018

 Joe Blumenthal (International Folk Musician - MerakKef Express) is a Northampton, MA, based musician who plays bass in a variety of bands including Klezamir (playing Jewish weddings and bar-mitzvahs as well as concerts since 1988), Orkestar Banitsa (a folk dance band playing music of the Balkans), Mando Paradiso (a mandolin and guitar ensemble), in addition to MerakKef Express.
 He is a frequent "ringer" for Bobba Culpa, playing upright bass and percussion.
 He also leads AEIOUkes, Northampton MA's ukulele club.
 His day job is owning a musical instrument retail store, Downtown Sounds, in Northampton, MA, since 1976.

 Kitty Kagay (International Folk Musician - MerakKef Express) has been actively involved in the folk dance community since 1975 as an international folk dancer and musician.
 She danced with the George Tomov Yugoslav Ensemble from 1977-1979.
 She was a founding member of the bitov group Nezabravka, brass group The Haèeks, and IFD dance band Bobba Culpa, primarily singing Balkan music.
 She currently performs with MerakKef Express.
 Her other vocal pursuits include Sacred Harp singing, with occasional forays into Scandinavian and Chinese singing.